deanturpin/handt/readme.md

 ---

-Sat  2 Jun 22:20:53 BST 2018 -
+Sun  3 Jun 09:02:08 BST 2018 -
-4055743 Trial 6 % maturity
+a33e48d Break average percentage calculation out into a lambda
 # Recent recommendations
 Potential trades from the top performing stategies below.
 See the [raw price data](prices.csv)
 <pre>
 From	To	Strategy		Exch	Spot
 I GOT NOTHING :(
 </pre>

-# Strategy performance
+# Strategy back-test performance
-Strategies are sorted by percentage of orders that returned a profit of at least 6 % within 48 hours.
+Strategies are back-tested and sorted by percentage of orders that returned a profit of at least 6 % within 48 hours.
 The more orders the greater the confidence in the result.
 * 328 currency pairs polled
-* 48-hour trade window
+* 48-hour sell window
 * 632384 opportunities to trade
 * 2097771 orders executed
 <pre>